vorburger/vorburger.ch-Notes/linux/silverblue.md

     ● fedora:fedora/36/x86_64/silverblue
                       Version: 36.1.5 (2022-05-04T18:42:06Z)

-Beware that that _Warning_ on top means that `install` won't work!
+But beware that that _Warning_ on top means that `install` won't work!
 This is a known bug:

 * https://github.com/coreos/rpm-ostree/issues/3925
 * https://bugzilla.redhat.com/show_bug.cgi?id=2096192